mit-satori/getting-started/portal-howto/customization.rst

 time you find a new awesome package that all the cool people are using.

 An additional benefit of knowing how to create your own kernels is that it can help with sharing and reproducibility of results.
-Stric versioning and maintaining historic kernels in perpetuity in central locations can easily become an impractical combinatorial challenge.
+Strict versioning and maintaining historic kernels in perpetuity in central locations can easily become an impractical combinatorial challenge.
 Creating precise kernels that collect specific version combinations of software in an immutable state in a per account location can help, although this still requires care and